-The lawyers of John Foy & Associates have over twenty years of experience getting financial results for families affected by truck accidents.
+Our firm has over 20 years of experience getting financial results for families affected by truck wrecks.
 Let us use our knowledge to guide you through every step of the process, from figuring out how to prove who is at fault to filing a wrongful death claim.
 We’re happy to give you a free consultation to get you started.
-Fill out the form to the right or call us at 404-400-4000 today for your free consultation.

 Nothing is harder than losing a loved one unexpectedly and unnecessarily to an accident.
 Money cannot undo this, but it can offset things like funeral costs and other final expenses.
 Loved ones can recover this money in addition to the medical bills and other costs their loved one accrued before passing.